prometheus/exporter-toolkit/docs/web-configuration.md

-# HTTPS Package for Prometheus

-The `https` directory contains a Go package and a sample configuration file for running `node_exporter` with HTTPS instead of HTTP.
-We currently support TLS 1.3 and TLS 1.2.
+# Web configuration

+Exporters and services instrumented with the Exporter Toolkit share the same web configuration file format.

-To run a server with TLS, use the flag `--web.config`.
+To run an exporter or service with TLS, use the flag `--web.config`.

 e.g. `./node_exporter --web.config="web-config.yml"`
-If the config is kept within the https directory.

 The config file should be written in YAML format, and is reloaded on each connection to check for new certificates and/or authentication policy.

-## Sample Config
+## Configuration

 ```
 tls_server_config: